-The windows on the side walls of our renovated worship space will be enlarged and filled with twelve new stained class windows commissioned from a studio in Florida for our church.
+The windows on the side walls of our renovated worship space have been enlarged and filled with twelve new stained class windows commissioned from a studio in Florida for our church.
 Scroll down to see illustrations of our new windows.

-Our old pews and kneelers will be replaced.
-Wood planks created from the old pews will clad columns and beams.
-Wood, tile, and stone will be added to the interior to recall the type of buildings St Joseph may have helped to build.
+Our old pews and kneelers have been replaced.
+Wood planks created from the old pews have been used to clad columns and beams.
+Wood, tile, and stone are being added to the interior to represent the type of buildings St Joseph may have helped to build.

 NEW ORGAN AND SOUND SYSTEM

-We will replace our aging organ with a new, state of the art digital organ and upgrade our sound system.
-The organ console has been completed and is ready for shipment.
+We are replacing our old aging organ with a new, state of the art digital organ.
+The organ console and new speakers are ready for installation.

-Our old sound system will be replaced with amplifiers and new speakers to improve everyone’s ability to hear the presider and lectors.
+Our old sound system has been replaced with new amplifiers and speakers to improve everyone’s ability to hear the presider and lectors.

-A new, separate sound system will be added for the parish hall.
+A new, separate sound system has been installed in the parish hall.